 Mags, as she is affectionately called by her teacher, relates the fact that she “had to stop making music for a couple of years,” without any further explanation or reaction.
 Clearly something terribly hard happened to her, but if this brilliant music is what has come out the other side of that, then at least she got something beautiful out of her pain.

 And in case you want to hear it again, here’s the final music video for Alaska, the song she played for Pharrell.
-It’s as visually lovely as the song itself, though not quite as satisfying as watching Pharrell’s expression of awe.
+It’s as visually lovely as the song itself, though not quite as satisfying as watching Pharrell’s face fall off.